Travel

 0 votes

 Zhangjiajie National Forest Park is renowned for its towering sandstone pillars, which rise majestically from the forest floor.
 These natural formations served as inspiration for the floating mountains in the movie “Avatar.”
 The park’s stunning scenery includes deep ravines, lush forests, and crystal-clear streams.
 Visitors can explore the park via a network of trails and cable cars, offering breathtaking views of the landscape.
-The glass-bottomed Zhangjiajie Grand Canyon Bridge, one of the longest and highest of its kind, provides a thrilling perspective of the canyon below.
 This UNESCO World Heritage site is a must-visit for nature enthusiasts and adventure seekers.

 0